Nanoptera in a Period-2 Toda Chain: Period-2 Toda Lattice

-In Figure \ref{F:Singulant}, we show the imaginary parts of $\chi_1$ and $\chi_3$ with the parameter values $\alpha = 1$, $\sigma = 1$, and $\kappa = 1$.
-We find that $\mathrm{Re}(\chi_{1,3}) \approx 2.44$, so Stokes switching takes place when $\mathrm{Im}(\chi_{1,3}) = 0$.
-We assume that the behavior that precedes the wave front must be undisturbed, so we conclude that $z_{\mathrm{exp}}$ is present only to the right of these points (the wake of the leading-order solitary wave).
-As we noted previously, more general nanopteron behavior can arise by relaxing this assumption, and that is one possible way to obtain two-sided nanoptera.
-However, modeling a wave front moving through an undisturbed chain necessitates that the region preceding the wave front contains no oscillatory behavior.
+In Figure \ref{F:chi}, we show the imaginary parts of $\chi_{1,\pm}$ and $\chi_{2,\pm}$ with $\kappa = 1$.
+For each singulant, there is a single point that satisfies the Stokes-curve criteria on the real $\xi$ axis.
+In Figure \ref{F:StokesStruct}, we give a schematic to illustrate the behavior of the Stokes curves in the analytically-continued plane.
+The Stokes curves originate at the singularities in $\xi$, and we note that each of these singularities intersects the real $\xi$ axis at a single point.

-In Appendix \ref{S:2.3}, we use the form of the late-order terms in equation \eqref{2.2 zjlate}, truncate the asymptotic series, and determine the behavior that switches on as we cross a Stokes curve.
-The contribution associated with $r = 2,4$ is the complex conjugate of that associated with $r = 1,3$, and we find that the form exponentially small contribution to the asymptotic behaviour in the wake of the solitary-wave is given by
+We assume that the behavior that precedes the wave front is undisturbed, so we conclude that $z_{\mathrm{exp}}$ is present only to the right of these Stokes curves (i.e., in the wake of the leading-order soliton).
+As we noted in Section \ref{nano} and illustrated in Figure \ref{F:nanoptera}, more general nanopteron behavior can arise by relaxing this assumption, and that is one possible way to obtain two-sided nanoptera.
+However, modeling a wave front moving through an undisturbed chain necessitates that the region preceding the wave front does not include oscillatory behavior.